 - Mid Back Tightener

 - Laced Fingers Overhead

-Give those a go throughout the day a couple times and what you will do is counteracting that rounded shoulders by loosening up the front of the chest and then also working those three groups of muscles in the mid back.
+Give those a go throughout the day a couple times and see if helps to counteract the rounded shoulders by loosening up the front of the chest and working those three groups of muscles in the mid back.

-Make sure to swing by exercisesforinjuries.com.
-Enter in your injury or pain as there’s a good chance that I have an article, a video or an interview for you that will help you overcome your injury or pain.
+Make sure to swing by ExercisesForInjuries.com.
+Enter in your injury or pain, as there’s a good chance that I have an article, video, or an interview that will help you overcome your discomfort.

-Also, if you’re watching this on YouTube, head up above hit subscribe what that will do is every couple days you get a video like this where I talk about tips and tricks on overcoming injury or pain.
+Also, if you’re watching this on YouTube, head up above and hit subscribe so that every couple of days you receive a video like this where I talk about tips and tricks on overcoming an injury or pain.